 - You can also purchase 'cloud servers' that perform all the functions of an in-house network server.

-Cloud computing offers several key advantages over buying a server
+Storing data and accessing applications in the cloud offers several key advantages over buying a server

-- Your cloud provider manages the administration of the server, takes backups and provides technical support.
+- Your cloud provider manages the administration of the server, takes backups, and provides technical support.

-- Cloud servers are highly flexible.
+- Cloud servers are flexible.
 You can add or remove users instantly, and you aren't usually tied into a long contract.

 - Make sure your cloud supplier is trustworthy, as you'll be relying on them to take good care of your data.